ralyodio/bmr/README.md

 Bmr is available for Linux, Mac and Windows desktops.

+The goal of Bmr is to provide a better Bitmessage user experience than the default client.

 ### Official Releases

 Bmr is in active development: [Bmr-v0.0.2](https://github.com/chovy/bmr/releases/tag/0.0.2) is the current release version.